codership/documentation/galeracluster/source/documentation/ssl-cert.rst

    client-cert.pem: OK

 In the event that this verification fails, repeat the above process to generate replacement certificates.

+The Common Name value used for the server and client certificates/keys must each differ from the Common Name value used for the CA certificate.
+Otherwise, the certificate and key files will not work for servers compiled using OpenSSL.

 Once the certificates pass verification, you can send them out to each node.
 Use a secure method, such as ``scp`` or ``sftp``.
 The node requires the following files: